Hesha041197/Weather-App/README.md

 3. **Push to Docker Hub**: Pushes the Docker image to Docker Hub.
 4. **Deploy with Ansible**: Deploys the Docker image to target servers using Ansible.
 5. **Cleanup**: Removes unused Docker resources to free up disk space.
+6. **Email Notifications**: Sends email notifications on pipeline success or failure.
+7. **GitHub Push Trigger**: Automatically triggers the pipeline on any push to the GitHub repository.

 ---